Blue-Beaker/mte_patches/README.md

 # MTE Patches
-Fixes bugs and flaws in varoius mods.
+Fix bugs and add useful patches for various mods.
 Made for the modpack Minetech Evolution.
 Use freely if you want any fixes in the mod.
-All fixes are togglable via config.
+All fixes are toggleable via config.
 This mod works outside of the modpack as well.
 ## Current fixes:
 ### Railcraft